 Ronaldo was the most acclaimed figure present at SPIA Asia, an international congress held on 2 and 3 December in Manila, which brought together hundreds of representatives and speakers from the South Asian sports industry and other countries.

-Also present were the Director of LaLiga for Southeast Asia, Japan, Korea and Australia, Ivan Codina and the LaLiga Delegate for the Philippines, Almudena Gomez as well as representatives from Valencia CF, RCD Mallorca and Real Valladolid.
+Also present were Director of LaLiga for Southeast Asia, Japan, Korea and Australia, Ivan Codina and LaLiga Delegate for the Philippines, Almudena Gomez as well as representatives from Valencia CF, RCD Mallorca and Real Valladolid.

 It is the fifth edition of this international sports industry conference, in which representatives of leagues and federations, renowned brands, associations and athletes exchange knowledge and experiences on sports marketing, international strategy, inclusion and innovation in sport.

 It is also part of the activities organised for the 30th edition of the South East Asian Games.

 Ivan Codina said they have been working to expand LaLiga’s presence in Asia.

 “We have been working in Asia for two years and we are more than satisfied.
 We carry this out through the three offices we have on the continent and a dozen international delegates.
 In these different territories we always work with the leagues and the local federations, we collaborate.”